Linux distributions#

-This section of the book will introduce Linux distributions and specifically the Ubuntu distribution.
-We will provide guides for installing Ubuntu in dual-boot mode or inside a virtual machine.
+This section introduces Linux distributions, with a focus on the Ubuntu distribution.
+You will learn how to install Ubuntu in dual-boot mode or inside a virtual machine.

-Linux is a group of free and open-source software operating systems built around the Linux kernel first released in 1991.
-Typically, Linux is packaged in a form known as a Linux distribution such as Fedora or Ubuntu.
+Linux refers to a family of free and open-source operating systems built around the Linux kernel, first released in 1991.
+Typically, Linux is packaged in distributions such as Fedora or Ubuntu.

 Ubuntu#